edie2014/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-First course project - Data Scientist's Toolbox
+This is my first course project for Data Scientist's Toolbox.